 In 2018, Kemin employees from five continents traveled to Brazil to build cisterns for families in need as part of Habitat for Humanity’s Water for Lives program.

-Kemin partners with the Iowa Governor’s Science, Technology, Engineering and Mathematics (STEM) Council to support and shape the direction of Iowa STEM education.
-As part of the Iowa Governor’s STEM Advisory Council, we are preparing students to become leaders in finding solutions for the global challenges our world faces.
+Kemin partners with the Iowa Governor’s Science, Technology, Engineering and Mathematics (STEM) Advisory Council to support and shape the direction of Iowa STEM education.
+As part of the Iowa Governor’s STEM Advisory Council, Kemin is preparing students to become leaders in finding solutions for the global challenges our world faces.

 In 2014, Kemin began the annual I.O.W.A.
 STEM Teacher Award to honor teachers who are inspiring Iowa’s students to develop a passion for STEM.
 These teachers are making a difference in the lives of students by providing excellent curriculum, encouraging lifelong learning and helping students take STEM beyond the classroom and into the future.

-Dr. Chris Nelson, President and CEO of Kemin, recently served as the Iowa Governor’s STEM Advisory Council co-chair alongside Governor Kim Reynolds.
+Dr. Chris Nelson, President and CEO of Kemin, formerly served as the Iowa Governor’s STEM Advisory Council co-chair alongside Governor Kim Reynolds.
+Emily Fuerst, Research and Development Director of Kemin Crop Technologies, currently serves as a council member.

-In 1999, Herb Elliot, a now-retired Kemin employee, played the role of Santa Claus while visiting the Youth Emergency Services & Shelter (YESS™) in Des Moines.
+In 1999, Herb Elliot, a now-retired Kemin employee, played the role of Santa Claus on a visit to the Youth Emergency Services & Shelter (YESS), now known as Ellipsis, in Des Moines, Iowa.
 Heartbroken after seeing children without the joy of family or gifts at Christmas time, he was inspired to make a difference and organize a fundraiser among Kemin employees.

-Since Elliot’s inspiration in 1999, the Kemin YESS Charity Auction has become an annual event, raising more than $590,000 in donations.
-The funds raised during the event go toward Christmas gifts for children living in the shelter, and the remainder go toward YESS’ growing operational needs.
+Since Elliot’s inspiration in 1999, the Kemin Ellipsis Charity Auction has become an annual employee event, raising more than USD $863,000 in donations.
+The funds raised go toward Christmas gifts for children living in the shelter, and the remainder is used to support the nonprofit organization’s growing operational needs.

 For almost 30 years, Kemin has been an active partner with The World Food Prize, founded by Nobel Peace Prize winner and Iowa native Norman Borlaug and headquartered in Des Moines.
 The World Food Prize honors outstanding individuals who have made vital contributions to improve the quality, quantity or availability of food throughout the world.
 Together, Kemin and The World Food Prize work to alleviate hunger around the world and draw attention and resources to the challenges facing food security worldwide.